-- 1. The teacher should become acquainted with and be constantly aware of the background of each pupil. - One must be firm from the beginning.
+- 1. The teacher should become acquainted with and be constantly aware of the background of each student. - 2.
+One must be firm from the beginning.
 To overlook little breaches of good citizenship is to invite trouble.
 DO NOT attempt to be "buddies" with the students.
 Keep your position in the proper perspective. - 3.
 A timely rebuke for a minor infraction should be given; then the matter dropped. - 4.
 Prevention is easier than a cure.
 Be far-sighted to foresee many of your difficulties. - 5.
 Seating arrangements of a student as to conduct, or physical problems will solve some problems. - 6.
-Students leaving the room for any purpose should take their planner with them. - 7.
 The use of "nicknames" is strictly out.
 Call the student by his given name.
 We should also watch our own conversation between each other.
-Do not use first names for other teachers in the presence of students. - 8.
-Students should be carefully watched in their use of ordinary study hall privileges. - 9.
-Each teacher should be especially alert for little beginnings of poor citizenship and lack of application. - 10.
-Too often teachers make it a point to condemn a student for a misdemeanor and yet never make a commending remark for good citizenship or the improvement in desirable qualities. - 11.
-Speaking privileges can easily develop into serious problems if there is lack of supervision by the teacher. - 12.
-Various physical elements such as: room temperature, seating, and ventilation will often create a minor student problem. - 13.
-If distracting stimuli are present and can be quietly removed certainly it should be done. - 14.
-Be sure the situation demands the attention that you are giving it. - 15.
-The well-prepared and well-planned lesson preparation will do much to hold the interest of the students and thus eliminate some of your discipline problems. - 16.
-A teacher who is late to class will often find a situation out of hand before he or she has had a chance to prevent the difficulty. - 17.
-If adequate assignments are made, it will do much to care for free time of the students. - 18.
+Do not use first names for other teachers in the presence of students. - 7.
+Students should be carefully watched in their use of ordinary study hall privileges. - 8.
+Each teacher should be especially alert for little beginnings of poor citizenship and lack of application. - 9.
+Too often teachers make it a point to condemn a student for a misdemeanor and yet never make a commending remark for good citizenship or the improvement in desirable qualities. - 10.
+Speaking privileges can easily develop into serious problems if there is lack of supervision by the teacher. - 11.
+Various physical elements such as: room temperature, seating, and ventilation will often create a minor student problem. - 12.
+If distracting stimuli are present and can be quietly removed certainly it should be done. - 13.
+Be sure the situation demands the attention that you are giving it. - 14.
+The well-prepared and well-planned lesson preparation will do much to hold the interest of the students and thus eliminate some of your discipline problems. - 15.
+A teacher who is late to class will often find a situation out of hand before he or she has had a chance to prevent the difficulty. - 16.
+If adequate assignments are made, it will do much to care for free time of the students. - 17.
 The use of ridicule, sarcasm, and irony are objectionable.
-They indicate a wrong spirit in the teacher and are likely to develop objectionable attitudes in the pupils.
-Their use as a means of punishment are out of keeping with dignity which should characterize the relationship between the teacher and the pupil.
+They indicate a wrong spirit in the teacher and are likely to develop objectionable attitudes in the students.
+Their use as a means of punishment are out of keeping with dignity which should characterize the relationship between the teacher and the student.

-- 19. In general, one may say, restrictions should not be enunciated until the need has been shown. - 20.
-Much of your trouble will disappear if you are cheerful, even tempered, patient, firm, businesslike, inspiring and easy to approach. - 21.
-Before you reprimand a student, try to see through the situation to locate the cause of source of the difficulty. - 22.
-Disorder and confusion will often disappear if routine matters are explained to the students so that they may know what is expected of them. - 23.
-Delegating of responsibility is often helpful. - 24.
-Schools are made for children or perhaps better still, for society. - 25.
-To help transform an unruly school to an orderly one, the pupils must come to feel the compelling need of the work and the compelling need of this activity in the social setup. - 26.
+- 18. In general, one may say, restrictions should not be enunciated until the need has been shown. - 19.
+Much of your trouble will disappear if you are cheerful, even tempered, patient, firm, businesslike, inspiring and easy to approach. - 20.
+Before you reprimand a student, try to see through the situation to locate the cause of source of the difficulty. - 21.
+Disorder and confusion will often disappear if routine matters are explained to the students so that they may know what is expected of them. - 22.
+Delegating of responsibility is often helpful. - 23.
+Schools are made for children or perhaps better still, for society. - 24.
+To help transform an unruly school to an orderly one, the student must come to feel the compelling need of the work and the compelling need of this activity in the social setup. - 25.
 As a teacher, you are first of all a guidance teacher, not a sergeant.